Piecely - a puzzle idea goes around the world

 www.piecelypuzzles.com

-Jasmin Nasser on the cooperation with hannoverimpuls:
+Jasmin Nasser on working with hannoverimpuls:

 Melissa Jung, Project Manager Start-up and Entrepreneurship at hannoverimpuls, about Jasmin Nasser:

-to the top
+to top